MLSAKIIT/NoteMind/README.md

 - **Handwritten Input**: Capture handwritten notes using a stylus or finger, which are converted to text using handwriting recognition.
 - **Mind Mapping**: Visual representation of thoughts linked to notes.
 - **Search Functionality**: Quickly find notes by keywords.
+- **Collaborative Functionality**: Users can collaborate with others in real-time to create, edit, and organize notes together.

 **User Intterface**